All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The compounding process involves reconstituting pharmaceutical-grade semaglutide powder with bacteriostatic water or other approved solvents to create injectable solutions.
 Reputable compounding pharmacies follow United States Pharmacopeia (USP) Chapter 797 standards for sterile compounding, though regulatory oversight differs significantly from commercial manufacturing.

 Pricing and Accessibility: Compounded semaglutide typically costs between $200 and $400 per month, representing a 60-70% savings compared to brand Ozempic.
-This pricing makes the medication accessible to patients who cannot afford the brand-name version or lack adequate insurance coverage.
+This pricing makes the medication accessible to patients who can't afford the brand-name version or lack adequate insurance coverage.
 Many telehealth platforms, including FormBlends' compounded semaglutide program, offer transparent pricing without hidden fees or insurance requirements.

 The availability advantage of compounded semaglutide becomes particularly important during brand-name shortages.
 When Ozempic supplies are limited, compounded versions can bridge treatment gaps, ensuring patients maintain therapeutic continuity without interruption.